Currency: GBP

 Switching to UNF is a good idea if you are replacing a complete stay because replacement components will be easier to procure.

-Imperial size wire is also quite rare in Europe, but is readily available in North America.
+Imperial wire is also rare in Europe but readily available in North America.

-Imperial components can be sourced but will generally attract a bespoke quote and much longer lead times.
+Imperial components can be sourced but generally attract a bespoke quote and much longer lead times.

-Overall, if you think you have a part that is not listed here, email a photo to the Jimmy Green Rigging Sales team and we will take a look.
+Overall, if you have a part that is not listed here, email a photo to the Jimmy Green Rigging Sales Team, and we will take a look.